MenacingExiler/MenacingExiler/About.md

 *Here You can find clips and screenshots of my past and ongoing game developments.*

+About me

+- Developer working on designing, documenting and analysing games.
+- Content creator for VR.
+- Game Developer specializing on Unity and Unreal Engine since 2021.
+- Programmer on C# and C++ since 2021.

 **Early Development - Cubely but odd**
 Early carrier development.
 A puzzle game about moving a cube to the finishing line.
 The game is based on Unity 3D.